 The general guidelines for accountings are now set forth in Probate Code Section 1060 et seq.
-(Rule 7.302 revised effective 1/1/15)

 Rule 7.303.
 Waiver of Account

 (a) Waiver by residuary beneficiaries

 The waiver of account by the residuary beneficiaries alone is sufficient, even though there may be specific legatees and devisees, if the petition for distribution enumerates the specific bequests and devises, shows that there are sufficient assets to satisfy such bequests and devises, and prays that they be distributed.
 REPEALED IN PART (See California Rules of Court, Rule 7.550 for information required in reports on waiver of account)